philipce/nifty/README.md

 ##### Fortran

-Nifty uses Fortran (it needs to link against libgfortran for LAPACK).
+Nifty uses Fortran (needs to link against libgfortran for LAPACK).
 On Ubuntu, you can install it with `sudo apt-get install gfortran`.

 ##### LAPACK